Understanding & Living with Asthma

 - Encase your bed to trap dust mites (and bed bugs!), and keep them away from your body while you sleep.
 This may seem like a big step, but since you spend 8 hours a day in bed, it is a very worthwhile step towards asthma prevention.

 - Buy and use an air cleaner – they are scientifically proven to reduce airborne allergens and irritants.
 Start with one in the bedroom, and add them throughout the home in the rooms where you spend the most time.

-- Keep humidity at 40% or less by using a dehumidifier.
+- Keep humidity at about 45% by using a dehumidifier.
 Humid environments are a prevalent trigger in both allergic and non-allergic asthma.